web-auth/doc/the-webauthn-server/the-symfony-way/firewall.md

 By default, the firewall uses `Webauthn\Bundle\Security\Storage\SessionStorage`.
 This storage system stores the data in a session.

-If this behaviour does not fit on your needs \(e.g. you want to use a database, REDIS…\), you can implement a custom data storage for that purpose.
-Your custom storage system have to implement `Webauthn\Bundle\Security\Storage\RequestOptionsStorage` and declared as a container service.
+If this behaviour does not fit on your needs \(e.g. you want to use a database, Redis…\), you can implement a custom data storage for that purpose.
+Your custom storage system has to implement `Webauthn\Bundle\Security\Storage\RequestOptionsStorage` and be declared as a container service.

 When done, you can set your new service in the firewall configuration: